federicaterramagra1/SFIadvancedmodels-multiple/README.md

 - ```FAULT_LIST_GENERATION```: Generates a fault list for the selected network based on the set parameters.
 - ```FAULTS_INJECTION```: Loads the fault list and executes the fault injection campaign, saving outputs or golden/corrupted OFMs based on the preferences set.
-- ```FI_ANALYSIS```: Analyzes the corrupted outputs against the golden ones and returns the number of masked, non-critical, and critical (SDC-1) inferences.
+- ```FI_ANALYSIS```: Analyzes the corrupted outputs against the golden ones and returns the number of masked, non-critical, and critical (SDC-1) fault.
 - ```FI_ANALYSIS_SUMMARY```: When injecting a large number of faults or using large datasets, the previous analysis can produce very large and hard-to-handle CSV files.
 This variable activates a script that summarizes the previously generated data to make it more accessible.

 The output of the SFI is stored in the folder `output`.
 More in details: